 - The berries are also a great source of protein, containing 4 grams of protein in just 1/3 of a cup.

-digestion.
-You can get 20% of your daily fiber needs in just 1/3 of a
+- The impressive amount of fiber found in mulberries can help lower your cholesterol and regulate your digestion.
+You can get 20% of your daily fiber needs in just 1/3 of a cup!

 - Watching your weight?
 No need to worry – mulberries have no saturated fat.